tinygiant98/aoc2022/README.md

 Day 2:  Rock, paper, scissors.
 Very un-graceful/brute force method to solve this one, cuz I was busy and didn't want to think too hard.

-Day 3:  Converting charcters to numbers, then manipulating those numbers.
+Day 3:  Converting character sequences to numbers, then manipulating those numbers.
 Haven't had a lot of practice with advanced sequence iterators and manipulators, so this was interesting.